 IBBR-CNR is developing partner of the FABER diagnostic test for IgE detection in allergic diseases.
 In the IBBR-CNR lab exclusive allergenic molecules and verified allergenic extracts are produced, and the quality of materials obtained by other manufacturers is verified.

 CAAM maintains a privileged cooperation with the Allergy Data Laboratories s.c.
-(ADL), the company that has created and developed the Allergome website, maintaining it since 2003.
+(ADL), which has been transformed in Allergy Data Laboratories S.r.l. during 2017.
+ADL has created and developed the Allergome website, maintaining it since 2003.

 Beyond the Allergome platform, ADL has developed the most important operational tool for the CAAM: the electronic medical record InterAll.
 This is the only example of a structured database for allergy specialists, which is used for data management, to assist the patient with allergies, and for the collection of scientific data.
 InterAll is cross-linked with the Allergome web platform from which it receives daily updates, and sends the data collected.
 InterAll is an essential tool for specialists because it facilitates the reading and evaluation of test results obtained by the multiplexed micro and nanotechnology test, and provides a tool for self-learning and continuous education.
 InterAll has been developed in six languages, English, French, German, Italian, Portuguese, and Spanish, and it automatically generates test reports in eight languages.